luka6000/TagTuner/static/index.md

 Choose and print your enclosure with preffered colors and surface patterns
 ![150898D9-AA77-4470-9DA3-2A89EE304011](https://github.com/user-attachments/assets/d036c021-b2bc-496b-a427-b9ae3361d691)

-I suggest a cool white base and a dark front plate with a nice carbon fibre pattern.
+I suggest a cool-white (signal white) base and a dark front plate with a nice carbon fibre pattern.

 ### Parts for Atom grove version
 This version is focused on minimum soldering since it's based on Grove parts and connectors